Tips for voluntourists to South Africa

-Voluntourism in South Africa sounds like 1 of those win-win scenarios.
+Voluntourism in South Africa sounds like one of those win-win scenarios.

 As a traveller, you come out and work with orphans, or schools, or animals (for example).
 The institute and individuals you are helping benefit immensely from your efforts.
 And the money that you pay enables them to get important work done without having to find large budgets.

 You, in turn, leave after a few weeks or months, knowing you have made a positive difference in the world, probably having gained invaluable experience that will help your sense of self or even your career.

 The world, in some tiny way, is a better place.

 But to make your voluntourism stint in South Africa a success for all concerned, here’s some advice.